Posted by Gary Mackley-Smith on July 13, 2017

 Tax evasion is already an offence, but up to now it has not been possible to ascribe criminal liability to the firm where it occurred.

-The Act became law in April 2017, and it will be down to the new post-election government to decide when the regime should actually take effect, though the autumn seems the most likely time.
+The Act became law in April 2017, and regulations have now confirmed that the regime takes effect from the autumn.
 The new rules cover both UK and overseas taxes (where there is a UK element).

 For a firm to be liable under the Act, there must have been: